dsnair/cpu-emulator/ls8/README.md

 00000001 # HLT
 ```

-One you run it with `python3 ls8.py examples/mult.ls8`, you should see:
+When you run it with `python3 ls8.py examples/mult.ls8`, you should see:

 ```
 72